jhupsycholing/mturk-microbatcher/README.md

         git commit -m 'first commit'
         git push heroku master

+ **IMPORTANT SECURITY NOTICE** -- It is safe to push applications containing sensitive AWS credentials to heroku applications and the heroku repositories that host them, but be careful to never push a config file with AWS credentials to a public github repository for any reason.
+It will compromise the security of your account.

 ## Configuration

 The final step will be to fill in your app's config file with the necessary credentials to interface with your Amazon Web Services account and your SQLAlchemy database.

 Inside the 'appconfig.cfg' file, which is found in the 'app' directory, you will find a template ready to fill out.
-For your `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY`, if you don't know how to find these, you can follow [this simple guide][https://help.bittitan.com/hc/en-us/articles/115008255268-How-do-I-find-my-AWS-Access-Key-and-Secret-Access-Key-].
+If you don't know how to find your `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY`, you can follow this simple guide: https://help.bittitan.com/hc/en-us/articles/115008255268-How-do-I-find-my-AWS-Access-Key-and-Secret-Access-Key- .

 For your `SQLALCHEMY_DATABASE_URI`, you can find this by logging into heroku.com, navigating to the homepage for the app you've created, and checking the 'Installed Add-ons' section.
 If there's an add-on called 'Heroku Postgres', then click this.
 Otherwise click 'Configure Add-ons' and search 'postgres' to add a database.
 Once you've clicked on your postgres database, navigate to 'Settings' and click 'View Credentials'.
 Copy the field labeled 'URI' into your config file as `SQLALCHEMY_DATABASE_URI`.